Raku/Documentable/Definitions.md

-# How is generated the documentation?
+# How is the documentation generated?

 ## Doc dir processing